-A lot of today’s gourmet recipes use basil to bring forth exotic flavor.
-But, did you know that this herb does not only add flavor to your traditional recipes?
-It can also increase a dish’s nutrient value and at the same time provide tons of health benefits.
-In addition to that, you can also use this herb as a home remedy for various ailments and discomforts.
+A lot of today’s gourmet recipes use basil to bring forth an exotic flavor.
+But, did you know that this herb does not only add flavor to your meals?
+This herb can also increase your recipe’s nutrient value and offer tons of health benefits.
+An added bonus is that you can also use this herb as a home remedy for various ailments and discomforts.
 So, what are the medicinal uses and health benefits of basil?

 Health benefits of basil

-Lastly, several studies have also shown that you can use this herb to enhance your memory and to relieve stress.
+Aside from those benefits, several studies have also shown that you can use this herb to enhance your memory and to relieve stress.

 Medicinal uses of basilCredit: Marina Shemesh

 - Skin problems – The juice of this herb is also effective in treating ringworm and insect bites.
 It has also been successfully used in treating vitiligo caused by fungus.Credit: Image courtesy of Security (pixabay.com)

 This article entitled "Cooking with Herbs: The Most Common Culinary Herbs You can Use to Add Flavor in Your Daily Meals" may shed more information about other healthy herbs you can use to add flavor and nutrients to your meals.